probmods/probmods2/exercises/inference-algorithms.md

 ### d)

-Add `verbose: true` to the list of options.
+Add `verbose: true` to the list of options and run `MH` again.
 What is the acceptance rate over time (i.e. what proportion of proposals are actually accepted in the chain?).
 What about the model puts it at this level?

 Consider the list of built-in drift kernels [here](https://webppl.readthedocs.io/en/master/driftkernels.html?highlight=drift%20kernel#helpers).
 Which of these would be appropriate to use in your model in place of the current uniform prior from which `point2` is sampled?
 After using that kernel in your model, what effect do you observe on the acceptence rate, and why?